Medic slowly regains consciousness as pain and nausea creep in.

 “Wait,” he says, pausing with the coffee mug halfway to his mouth.
 “Is that what you tried to do to me in the park that night?”

 “Yeah,” she says, nodding with mild embarrassment.
 “If it worked I never would’ve given you my card.
 You’d never even know we existed.
 The agency communiqué explicitly stated that I wouldn’t be able to manipulate the target.
-I tried but you just wobbled a bit.”
+I tried but you just staggered a bit.”

 “Huh,” replies Medic, searching his own memories.